 I was a student for about 20 years, off and on, then worked another 20 as a lawyer, then yet another 20 as a writer/editor, then the last six years doing whatever this is more than anything else.
 If those years don’t add up, credit overlap, but what one-word or hyphenated term describes what I do/am now?
-No, it’s not pedaling astronomer.
-Don’t be silly.
+No, it’s not Pedaling Astronomer.
+That would be silly.

 I sometimes think of myself as a scientist, particularly when I’m feeling especially clueless around women.
 Well, actually, it was a specific woman, and she called me “silly scientist.”
-Kinda liked that label, although I don’t think she meant it as a compliment.
+I like that label, although I don’t think she meant it as a compliment.

 I’ve been paid to write about astronomy, and I’ve been paid to talk about astronomy, but I have not been paid to do astronomy, despite that I’ve actually done a lot of astronomy.
 Am I an astronomer?

-If I had to pick one label to describe most accurately who I am, I’d go with son, brother, partner, father, friend, or companion – something along those lines – but which one of those would be a difficult choice.
+If I had to pick one label to describe most accurately who I am, I prefer Son, Brother, Partner, Father, Friend, or Companion – something along those lines – but which one of those would be a difficult choice.

 I’ve a friend who always introduces me with, “This is my friend Gary.”
-That’s a badge I’m proud to wear, given that it’s hers.
+That’s a badge I’m proud to wear, given that she awarded it.
 Yes, that’s a big part of who I am; I am a friend to Evalyn.
-Oh course, I’m quite fond of her husband Tommy, too.
+Of course, I’m quite fond of her husband Tommy, too.